 Professor Bianchi: There is an expectation that the US is eventually going to have to reverse its current monetary policy.
 It is not realistic to think that the US can extend quantitative easing for ever.
 The economy is doing better, even if not incredibly better, but it’s moving to the point at which it is not clear that the Federal Reserve can do much more to improve it.

 Expectations based on very basic reasoning suggest that there is going to be some kind of dollar appreciation with respect to small currencies.
 Countries around the world that have indirectly benefited from the very low interest rates in the US, will probably be effected.
 They will experience a tightening of monetary policy.
 This is because they are small economies compared to the US and they will necessarily be affected by monetary policy changes in the US.
 The question is: how smooth will the transition be?
-Hopefully for them, the Fed will move very gradually and return to business-as-usual monetary policy over a prolonged period of time.
+Hopefully for them, the Federal Reserve will move very gradually and return to business-as-usual monetary policy over a prolonged period of time.